Louis-Pierre Baltard: Life

 He was born in Paris.
 He was originally a landscape painter, but in his travels through Italy was struck with the beauty of the Italian buildings, and changed his profession, devoting himself to architecture.

 In his new occupation he achieved great success, and was selected to prepare the plans for some of the largest public edifices in Paris.
 His reputation is chiefly based on his skill in engraving.
 Among the best known of his plates are the drawings of Paris (Paris et ses monuments, 1803), the engravings for Denon's Égypte, the illustrations of Napoleon's wars (La Colonne de la grande armée), and those contained in the series entitled the Grand prix de l'architecture, which for some time he carried on alone.
 He also gained distinction as an engraver of portraits.

+The Palais de Justice in Lyon are his most notable project.

 Baltard died, aged 81, in Lyon.

 Family

 Two of his children were also architects.
 Of these the more important was Victor Baltard, who designed Les Halles, Saint-Augustin, Paris, and the facade of Notre-Dame-des-Blancs-Manteaux.